-But during her early years of detention she was often in solitary confinement.
+At times she was able to meet other NLD officials and selected diplomats, but during the early years she was often in solitary confinement.
 She was not allowed to see her two sons or her husband, who died of cancer in March 1999.

 The military authorities had offered to allow her to travel to the UK to see him when he was gravely ill, but she felt compelled to refuse for fear she would not be allowed back into the country.